 Files containing grievance issues are maintained in either the office of the Vice President for Academic Affairs or the office of the Executive Vice President.

-Students not satisfied with the decisions of the Luther Rice administration have the freedom to contact the agencies granting accreditation to Luther Rice.
+Students not satisfied with the decisions of the Luther Rice administration have the freedom to contact the accrediting agencies listed below.
 Contact information follows: